moon0326/swagger-ui-watcher/README.md

 Swagger UI Watcher detects changes in your local Swagger files and reload Swagger UI in your browser to give you fluid workflow.
 It is primarily developed to work with multiple Swagger files using $ref.

+## Why?

+- Using online Swagger Editor is annoying.
+You have to copy and paste your Swagger files.
+- Relative and local system $ref does not work with online Swagger Editor v3
+- Manually creating bundle from multiple Swagger files after each update isn't very practical and tiresome.

 ## Installation

 ```